Niko Tskhvedadze: Life

 Between 1889 and 1892, Niko Tskhvedadze served as a member and advisor of the Tbilisi City Council.
 He actively participated in school commissions that reviewed and accepted the reorganization project for Tbilisi city schools, which he had prepared.
 Additionally, he held roles on the board committee of Tbilisi Georgian Gymnasium, where he served as deputy chairman.

-In 1898, Niko Tskhvedadze initiated the construction of a primary school building, which he later presented as the future site of Tbilisi University.
-He personally led the efforts to raise funds for the construction.
+In 1898, Niko Tskhvedadze initiated the construction of a new building for Tiflis Noble Gymnasium, which he later presented as the future site of Tbilisi University.
+He personally led the efforts to raise funds for the construction, which was completed in 1906.
 While he did not live to see the university inaugurated, he held a firm belief that the building would eventually house Georgian professors and students.
-The construction of the university was completed in 1899.

 Following his passing, he was laid to rest in the Didube Pantheon of Writers and Public Figures.
 On November 26, 2008, his remains were transferred to the pantheon of Ivane Javakhishvili Tbilisi State University.